 Recently, the World Health Organization answered "Yes" and officially declared gaming disorder a mental health condition.
 But being a "gamer" doesn't automatically mean your child is addicted to video games.
 Learn how to spot the signs of gaming disorder, and what to do if you’re concerned about the amount of time your teen or child spends playing video games.

 Gaming disorder is a pattern of behavior that negatively impacts a person's life.
 People with this mental illness prioritize playing video games over everything else.
-An adolescent with gaming disorder starts to lose interest in other activities, relationships and even essentials like eating and sleeping.
-Even worse, when gaming causes repercussions like losing friends, receiving poor grades in school or getting in trouble at home, the child continues the same behavior.
+A teen with gaming disorder starts to lose interest in other activities, relationships and even essentials like eating and sleeping.
+Even worse is when gaming causes repercussions like losing friends, receiving poor grades in school or getting in trouble at home, and the child continues the same behavior.

 If your child experiences five or more of the following signs within a 12-month period, the American Academy of Pediatrics recommends you talk to your child's doctor, as that may indicate a gaming disorder diagnosis:

 Only a small percentage of kids will develop gaming disorder – research suggests that up to about 8 percent of youth may be affected.
 However, the general problem of "too much screen time" concerns many parents.
 If you'd like to scale back your child's game time, consider the following: